enriquedlh97/keyword_category_prediction_api/README.md

 ### Baseline models
 The training and testing of the baseline models is very simple and follows the same procedure.
-Within the `training_and_testing` directory, there is a folder for each of the baselien models.
-Each
+Within the `training_and_testing` directory, there is a folder for each of the baseline models.
+Each these folders contains a hyperparameters.json file that specifies the specific hyperparameters used for that model.
 ```text
 /keyword_category_prediction_api
 |-- training_and_testing